yigitkonur/claude-cto/README.md

   <img alt="zero config" src="https://img.shields.io/badge/⚙️_zero_config-plug_&_play-2ED573.svg?style=for-the-badge">
 </p>

-**`claude-cto`** is your ai dream team on steroids. stop doing that one-task-at-a-time boomer shit — now you’ve got a whole squad of ai devs (opus for the heavy stuff, sonnet for mid-tier, haiku for the easy wins) cracking code simultaneously while you sip your coffee.
+**`claude-cto`** is your AI dream team on steroids. stop doing that one-task-at-a-time workflow — now you’ve got a whole squad of ai devs (opus for the heavy stuff, sonnet for mid-tier, haiku for the easy wins) cracking code simultaneously while you sip your coffee ☕

 how it slaps:
 -  you’re the big-picture boss